 - Must be submitted as JPG, JPEG, TIFF, PDF or EPS

 - Must be no larger than 400 MB

-- Must include the artist’s first and last name in the file name (e.g.: johndoe_studentwork.jpg)
+- Must include the student’s first and last name in the file name (e.g.: johndoe_studentwork.jpg)

 Submissions that do not meet these technical requirements will be disqualified.

-The artists and/or groups of artists will retain the rights to the artwork.
+The students and/or groups of students will retain the rights to the artwork.
 However, submitting an entry grants the Museum a license to use the artwork in perpetuity.

-By submitting, the artists confirm and acknowledge that:
+By submitting, the student(s) confirm and acknowledge that: